Chainfrog-dev/multidasher/README.md

 Enabling a MultiDasher instance to connect out through personal firewalls and ensuring IP routing is conducted correctly requires some networking knowledge, so we recommend either using a cloud instance of Ubuntu, or running a virtual box on your machine.

 Amazon Web Services provides free cloud servers for personal use.
 See the Wiki for [AWS Setup Instructions]( https://github.com/Chainfrog-dev/multidasher/wiki/AWS-Setup-Instructions).

-Other cloud service providers exist, for example DigitalOcean and Microsoft Azure.
+Other cloud service providers exist, for example [DigitalOcean](https://www.digitalocean.com/), [Google Cloud Platform](https://cloud.google.com/compute/docs/quickstart-linux) and [Microsoft Azure](https://azure.microsoft.com/en-us/free/).

 If you want to use MultiDasher on your own machine, we recommend a virtual box, for example using Vagrant.
-See the Vagrant Setup Instructions for a step by step guide.
-See the [Vagrant Setup Instructions](https://github.com/Chainfrog-dev/multidasher/wiki/Vagrant-Setup-Instructions).
+See the [Vagrant Setup Instructions](https://github.com/Chainfrog-dev/multidasher/wiki/Vagrant-Setup-Instructions) for a step-by-step guide.

 To enable secure HTTPS connectivity (strongly recommended) you will need to set up an A Host for a domain or subdomain to point at your server instance, as HTTPS requires digital certificates that are linked to domain names.
 See [Domain Names and Digital Certificates](https://github.com/Chainfrog-dev/multidasher/wiki/Domain-Names-and-Digital-Certificates).